dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 #### What techniques can you use while debugging a program in Python?

-- Rubber Duck - which is the act of a developer explaining their code to a rubber duck in hope of finding a bug
+- **Rubber Duck**: which is the act of a developer explaining their code to a rubber duck in hope of finding a bug
-- Print/trace - using print statements inside the code to see how it executes
+- **Print/trace**: using print statements inside the code to see how it executes
-- Using a Debugger - for example VS Code has a Debugger with advanced features like tracking and breakpoints
+- **Using a Debugger**: for example VS Code has a Debugger with advanced features like tracking and breakpoints

 #### What does step over, step into and step out mean while using the debugger?